Pregnancy and Prenatal Vitamins

 Eating a healthy diet is always a wise idea -- especially during pregnancy.
-It's a good idea during pregnancy to take a prenatal vitamin to help cover any nutritional gaps in the mother's diet.
+It's also a good idea during pregnancy to take a prenatal vitamin to help cover any nutritional gaps in the mother's diet.

 Prenatal vitamins contain many vitamins and minerals.
 Their folic acid, iron, and calcium are especially important.

 Folic acid helps prevent neural tube birth defects, which affect the brain and spinal cord.

 Neural tube defects develop in the first 28 days after conception, before many women know they are pregnant.
 Because about half of all pregnancies are unplanned, it's recommended that any woman who could get pregnant take 400 micrograms (mcg) of folic acid daily, starting before conception and continuing for the first 12 weeks of pregnancy.